vnjson/vnjson.js/README.md

 ##renjs
 Visual novel engin for web
->You can write a script for Visual Novel on JSON5 or YALM!
+>You can write a script for Visual Novel on JSON5 or YAML!

 ###How to use it?